beyondmeh/dotfiles/README.md

 ### Dotfiles
 <a name="dotfiles"></a>
-These are per-user configs, found in my $HOME.
-Most people know these as dotfiles.
+These are per-user configs, found in my $HOME; most people know these as dotfiles.

 * [bash](https://github.com/keithieopia/dotfiles/tree/master/bash):
   .bashrc, aliases, functions, and .bash_profile to start Xorg without a login